1. Textbooks

 • current limitations and future plan

-5 marks writing style, format, and grammar
+8 marks writing style, format, and grammar

-25 marks quality of content (5 marks each aspect, clear description)
+32 marks quality of content

 Research Proposal (CS649 Only)

-Please read more information regarding the research proposal.
+Please read more information regarding the Research Proposal.
 The proposal should at least contain the following sections:

 • Introduction: describe what research questions may be interesting to ask given the solution that you designed.